Involving communities and organisations

 Equality analysis for the Local Plan

-We reviewed it again for the adoption of the Local Plan.
-This is to make sure it reflects the most up to date information and that we have taken into account any potential impacts.
+We reviewed it again for the adoption of the Local Plan in 2020.
+This was to make sure it reflected the most up to date information and that we took into account any potential impacts.